-The Yale Law School is a community of men and women devoted to the study and improvement of law.
+The Yale Law School is a community devoted to the study and improvement of law.
 It is thus part of two rich traditions—those of the University and of the legal profession.
-As an institution, the Law School has a history of self-government whose sole purpose is to assure each student and each faculty member an equal opportunity to fulfill his or her potential as a student of law at the highest university standard of excellence.
+As an institution, the Law School has a history of self-government that assures each student and member of the faculty* an equal opportunity to fulfill their potential at the highest university standard of excellence.

 We recognize, and we reaffirm, that every member of the Law School has rights, and owes correlative duties, which flow from the nature of the School, and of that member’s relationship to it.

-Those rights include the rights of personal and intellectual freedom which are the essence of the idea of the university.
-The principles of academic freedom are a precious achievement, won and maintained with difficulty by a long line of devoted women and men.
-We have no wish but to protect and strengthen them.
+Those rights include the rights of intellectual freedom that are the essence of the idea of the university.
+The principles of academic freedom are a precious achievement, won and maintained with difficulty over a long period of time.
+We wish to protect and strengthen them.

-The duties, which are the necessary predicate of these rights, include a scrupulous respect for the equal rights of others, and an obligation, owed to every other member of the community, and to the Law School itself, of fealty to its scholarly and educational purpose, and to its ideal.
+The duties, which are the necessary predicate of these rights, include a scrupulous respect for the equal rights of others, and an obligation, owed to every member of the community, and to the Law School itself, of fealty to its scholarly and educational purpose, and to its ideals.

-Unless these rights are protected, and these duties met, the Law School cannot hope to restore and deepen the climate of calm, of mutual respect, and of confident good faith which are necessary conditions of its life as a house of reason.
+Unless these rights are protected, and these duties met, the Law School cannot hope to sustain and deepen the climate of calm, of mutual respect, and of confident good faith that are necessary conditions of its life as a house of reason.

-I. The Basic Rights of Members of the Law School
+I. The Basic Rights and Duties of Members of the Law School

-- In the discharge of her or his duties—whether as a student or as member of the faculty—each member of the School shall enjoy the rights of intellectual freedom which are fundamental to the University tradition generally, and to the traditions of the Law School in particular.
+- In the discharge of their duties—whether as a student or as member of the faculty—each member of the Law School shall enjoy the rights of academic and intellectual freedom which are fundamental to the University tradition generally, and to the traditions of the Law School in particular.

-- Membership in the Law School does not qualify any person’s freedom to exercise his or her constitutional rights, including the rights of freedom of speech, of the press, and of peaceable assembly.
+- Membership in the Law School does not qualify any person’s freedom to exercise their constitutional rights, including the rights of freedom of speech, of the press, and of peaceable assembly.

-A. Offenses against the academic community for which students are subject to the penalties of probation, suspension for not more than two years, or expulsion, depending upon the gravity of the offense, are limited to the following major offenses:
+- Offenses against the academic community for which students are subject to the penalties of probation for longer than a month, suspension for not more than two years, or expulsion, depending upon the gravity of the offense, and for which faculty may be subject to discipline, are limited to the following major offenses:

 - Violations of the Academic Integrity Policy (see appendix).